 Venus flytrap flowers grow a lot taller than their traps.
 As shown in the picture below, the leaves extend only a few inches above the ground, but the flowers grow a lot higher.
 Venus flytraps evolved to keep prey and pollinators at two different levels.

 The Venus flytrap flowers “adorn the tops of tall stalks that extend beyond the leaves, which prevents pollinators from being trapped and eaten by the plant.
-(Venus flytraps also have fruit, which comes in the form of round, green pods containing shiny black seeds.)” – Venus Flytraps Have Surprising Pollinators … and They Don’t Eat ThemOpens in a new tab., Elaina Zachos, National Geographic
+(Venus flytraps also have fruit, which comes in the form of round, green pods containing shiny black seeds.)” – Venus Flytraps Have Surprising Pollinators … and They Don’t Eat Them, Elaina Zachos, National Geographic

 The Venus flytrap spends a significant amount of energy producing the flowers with the hope of reproduction.
 Owners sometimes opt to cut off the flower stalks before they flourish to save their plant’s energy.
 Also, some owners decide to manually pollinate their plant and harvest seeds.

-You can learn more about Venus flytrap flowers and how to produce seeds with this guide: Venus Flytrap Flower GuideOpens in a new tab..
+You can learn more about Venus flytrap flowers and how to produce seeds with this guide: Venus Flytrap Flower Guide.

-Also, there is a unique way to propagate Venus flytraps through flower stalks (learn how it works!Opens in a new tab.).
+Also, there is a unique way to propagate Venus flytraps through flower stalks (learn how it works!).

 7.-Roots